zakdavlin/streaming-01-getting-started/README.md

 Type `print("Hello, world!")` and hit return/enter.
 You just called the builtin print() function.

-Do a web search for "how to exit interactive Python mode" to get out - or call the builtin exit() function (like you did print() above).
+Do a web search for "how to exit interactive Python mode" to get out - or call the builtin exit() function like you called print() above.

 Congratulations - that's a great start - being able to execute Python commands makes amazing things possible!

+✅ Accessing Python interactive mode is a generally useful skill in analytics.

 ## Task 4. - Install VS Code Editor